 This page is intended as a resource for families and staff to learn about the assurance testing protocol, how results will be communicated, and the testing schedule.
 For questions not answered in this section, or for anything to do with the assurance testing program, please email firstname.lastname@example.org.

 Schedule of Testing

-The current testing schedule for essential staff and students involved in in-person programming is as follows.
+The current testing schedule for staff and students involved in in-person learning and programming is as follows.
 (Please note that baseline testing for your school location may be on a different day.
 You will be notified of your baseline testing time.)

 How the testing works